Image manipulation is everywhere, and it’s not just being used to make your coworkers’ vacation pictures appear more enticing.

 1. About Face

 Image manipulation is the darling of cosmetics and anti-aging brands, as they promise you smooth skin, longer lashes, or a cure for wrinkles and crow’s feet.
-In fact, it’s not unusual for a retoucher to spend days focusing only on getting the skin believably perfect on a single close-up image for a beauty campaign.
+In fact, a retoucher working on a close-up image might spend days getting everything just right.

 Image via extremetech.com